What is Limited Liability Partnership (LLP) Registration?

 10. Confirmation of Appointment:

-- At last, after receiving approval from MCA, verify that the new designated partner's name has been officially being added to the records on the MCA website, allowing them to commence their duties within the LLP.
+- At last, after receiving approval from MCA, verify that the new designated partner's name has been officially added to the records on the MCA website, allowing them to commence their duties within the LLP.

 Conclusion